rondevs/threewp/readme.txt

 === ThreeWP ===
 Contributors: rondevs
 Tags: three.js, 3D, visualization
-Requires at least: 5.0
+Requires at least: 6.0
-Tested up to: 6.0
+Tested up to: 6.6.1
-Requires PHP: 7.0
+Requires PHP: 8.3.8
-Stable tag: 2.0.0
+Stable tag: 2.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-== Description ==
+Short Description:
+Integrate Three.js into your WordPress site to create and display custom 3D models and animations effortlessly.

+Description:
 ThreeWP is a WordPress plugin that integrates the Three.js library and its addons into your WordPress site using a custom bundle file.
 This setup allows you to create and manage custom 3D models, animations, and interactive graphics directly within your WordPress theme or custom JavaScript code.

 == Features ==